capnmidnight/UnityLibraryManagement/README.md

  2. Don't need to include UnityEditor-specific code in your MonoBehaviours (i.e. no `#if UNITY_EDITOR/#endif`), and
  3. Don't need to perform any other Platform-dependant, compiler-flagged #if/#endif blocks (i.e. no `#if UNITY_STANDALONE || UNITY_ANDROID` type things), and
  4. You don't mind spending all day tracking down the right dependencies.

 Then your project might be a candidate for writing a [Managed Plugin for Unity](https://docs.unity3d.com/Manual/UsingDLL.html).

+If you move a MonoBehaviour that is in use in one of your scenes from your Assets folder to your Unity Managed Plugin, it's basically the same thing as deleting the .meta file for that MonoBehaviour.
+Unity only knows how to locate the source of a MonoBehaviour's definition by searching by Guid that they generate and store in the .meta file.
+That Guid tells them the location of the definition, and then it seems they search by name thereafter.
+For any MonoBehaviours comming out of your Unity Managed Plugin, they'll all have the same Guid, the Guid for the plugin DLL.
+Thus, moving the MonoBehaviour from Assets to the Managed Plugin breaks scene references.

 Here are some steps that I undertake to make it a little easier to maintain over time:

- 1. I define an environment variable `UNITY_ROOT`, which points to the current version of Unity that I'm using.
+ 1. Define an environment variable `UNITY_ROOT`, which points to the current version of Unity that I'm using.
 In my current case, I have it set to `C:\Program Files\Unity\Hub\2019.3.3f1`
- 2. I manually assembly references to UnityEngine.dll to my project file
+ 2. Manually add assembly references to UnityEngine.dll to the project file
+ 3. Pay attention to build errors to discover the additional Unity DLLs needed to add to the project to support the features you're building.
- 3. I add a huge number of Unity files to `excludeFromUnity.txt`
+ 4. Use your git change history to discover the huge number of Unity DLLs/PDBs/XMLs to `excludeFromUnity.txt`
+ 5. If you decide to move MonoBehaviours, do them one at a time, correcting broken scene references as you go.
+That way, all broken scene references will be only one particular class and easy to restore.
+Otherwise, Unity gives you no hint as to what that broken scene reference might have original referred.

 Here is an example of some Unity references.
 ```xml